Oklahoma Marijuana Possession Laws

 Where to Buy Legal Weed in Oklahoma

 Oklahoma residents can only buy weed from state-licensed retailers for medical purposes.
 The Oklahoma Medical Marijuana Authority has a list of approved dispensaries for interested persons.
-Sales of legal weed for qualifying individuals may take place online or by visiting physical shops.
+Sales of legal weed for qualifying individuals may take place online or at physical shops.

 • Non-residents possessing a marijuana card from another state may obtain a 30-day temporary patient license which costs $100.

-• As for younger patients, approval from a parent/legal guardian and two Oklahoma board-certified physicians is a requirement to buy medical marijuana.
-The state does not allow patients under 18 to enter dispensaries to buy weed.
+• As for a minor, approval from a parent/legal guardian and two Oklahoma board-certified physicians is a requirement to buy medical marijuana.
+The state does not allow patients under the age of 18 to enter dispensaries to buy weed.
 Also, patients may not donate, transfer ownership, or sell marijuana to other patients.

-Interested parties must be 21 years old and above to buy weed in Oklahoma.
-Adults in this age bracket need only a state-issued identification card and money to get weed.
-Registered persons below this age bracket can only buy weed with the help of their registered caregivers.
-Any individual purchasing weed under the age of 21 may be charged with a misdemeanor punishable by a fine of up to $1000.
+Interested parties must be 18 years old and above to buy weed in Oklahoma.
+Registered persons below this age can only buy weed with the help of their registered caregivers.
+Any individual in Oklahoma purchasing weed under the age of 18 may be charged with a misdemeanor punishable by a fine of up to $1000.

 How Much Weed Can You Carry in Oklahoma?